Applicants are required to have a bachelor’s degree from an accredited institution of higher education prior to matriculation into the program.

 Grade Point Average:

-A minimum overall and science grade point average (GPA) of 3.0 on a 4.0 scale is recommended prior to matriculation into the program.
+A minimum overall and prerequisite grade point average (GPA) of 3.0 on a 4.0 scale is recommended.

 Transcripts: